Upgrade, Inc.

 Upgrade, Inc. is an American neobank founded in 2016.
-It has raised $750 million in equity funding and helped customers access over $42 billion in consumer credit since inception in 2017.
+It has raised $750 million in equity funding and helped customers access over $50 billion in consumer credit since inception in 2017.
 The company is headquartered in San Francisco, California with an operations center in Phoenix, Arizona, a technology center in Montreal, Canada, and regional offices in Atlanta, Georgia and Irvine, California.
+The company does not maintain any physical branch banking locations.
 Upgrade offers a wide range of banking and credit products, including mobile banking, BNPL, credit cards, personal loans, home improvement financing and auto financing.
 The company's other services include credit monitoring and education tools.

 History

 Upgrade was founded by Renaud Laplanche, founder and former CEO of LendingClub, and other former colleagues from LendingClub.
 The company raised a $60 million Series A funding round and began offering loans in April 2017.

-In June 2020, Upgrade received a $1 billion valuation in a Series D equity round led by Santander Group.
+In June 2020, Upgrade received a $1 billion valuation in a Series D equity round led by Santander Group, elevating the company to unicorn status.
 A year later, in August 2021, Upgrade raised $105 million in a Series E funding round led by Koch Disruptive Technologies, valuing the company at $3.3 billion.

 In November 2021, CNBC reported that Upgrade grew 83% in valuation over four months to $6.28 billion after raising $280 million in a Series F funding round led by Coatue Management and DST Global.

 In October 2025, CNBC and others reported that Upgrade had raised $165 million in new equity.
-Upgrade's Series G Preferred Round was led by Neuberger Berman, with participation from LuminArx Capital Management and existing shareholders including DST Global and Ribbit Capital.
+Upgrade's Series G Preferred Round was led by Neuberger Berman, through its NB Alternatives Advisers LLC arm, with participation from LuminArx Capital Management and existing shareholders including DST Global and Ribbit Capital.
+The Series G funding brought the company valuation to $7.3 billion.

+In 2019, Upgrade was awarded LendIt Fintech’s Emerging Lending Platform of the Year.

+In 2021, Upgrade was featured on Deloitte’s Fast 500.

+Upgrade was named to Forbes’ Fintech 50 in 2022.
+In the same year, the company was also recognized as one of the Best Places to Work in Fintech by American Banker and as one of America’s Best Startup Employers by Forbes.
+Upgrade has been named a Best Place to Work by BuiltIn.

+In 2024 and 2025, CNBC recognized Upgrade as one of the World's Top 250 Fintech Companies.
+In March 2026, Upgrade was named one of USA Today’s Most Trusted Brands in the Banking and Financial Services category.